 You're a man born after 5 April 1951 or a woman born after 5 April 1953

-You have until 5 April 2023 to pay voluntary contributions to make up for gaps between April 2006 and April 2016.
+You previously had until 5 April 2023 but this has now been extended until 31 July 2023 to pay voluntary contributions to make up for gaps between April 2006 and April 2016.

 Why does my State Pension forecast make reference to a Contacted Out Pension Equivalent (COPE)?